-The main theme for the Conference is Next Generation Quality Dairying and eminent speakers will examine how quality can be improved across the whole spectrum of the dairy foods chain: quality of life for animals, quality of life for farmers, quality of products for consumers and the environment.
+The main theme for the Conference was Next Generation Quality Dairying and eminent speakers examined how quality can be improved across the whole spectrum of the dairy foods chain: quality of life for animals, quality of life for farmers, quality of products for consumers and the environment.
+Within these themes we addressed how quality can be improved by building better relationships and by minimising wastage in all of its forms.

-The main theme for the Conference is Next Generation Quality Dairying and eminent speakers will examine how quality can be improved across the whole spectrum of the dairy foods chain: quality of life for animals, quality of life for farmers, quality of products for consumers and the environment.
+The main theme for the Conference was Next Generation Quality Dairying and eminent speakers examined how quality can be improved across the whole spectrum of the dairy foods chain: quality of life for animals, quality of life for farmers, quality of products for consumers and the environment.
+Within these themes we addressed how quality can be improved by building better relationships and by minimising wastage in all of its forms.

 Optimising relationships, minimising wastage, building quality

-Announcing the first of our Plenary Speakers
+Meet the Plenary Speakers

 Professor Philip Robinson, Harper & Keele Veterinary School, UK